Bsc. Marine Biology and Environmental Studies

 My knowledge of art and biology led to my first co-op position in 2016 at the Robert Bateman Center as a Species at Risk Outreach and Summer Camp Facilitator.
 In this position, I learned about the different issues regarding threats to marine and terrestrial species, and some approaches to combating these issues.
 I also acted as an ambassador of the organization, spreading awareness about species that are at risk in BC during a 3-month tour across lower BC with a portable museum exhibit that I set up everyday.

 My second co-op position was at Science Venture as an Island Travel Science Instructor where I worked with Indigenous children in Nuu-Chah-Nulth Nation Communities across Vancouver Island.
-This job required immense flexibility in working hours, as we drove at odd hours of the day, and worked variable hours during the day at the summer science camps depending on community needs and presence of fieldtrips.
-On such fieldtrips, I had the privilege of working with Indigenous elders on their traditional territories, giving me the opportunity to teach youth by connecting western science with indigenous knowledge.
+This job required immense flexibility in working hours, as we drove at odd hours of the day, and worked variable hours during the day at the summer science camps depending on the needs of each community.
+I had the privilege of working with Indigenous elders on their traditional territories, giving me the opportunity to teach youth by connecting western science with Indigenous knowledge.
 I strongly believe in the importance of respecting the values, traditions, and practices of other cultures, as they are intrinsically important and offer new perspectives, knowledge, and ways of interacting in life and with living systems.

 While living in different conditions with new people for extended periods of time, I showed patience, kindness, and admiration towards others, and learned that respectful communication is all that is needed to make relationships with people work smoothly.
 My years of dedication to soccer and ballet have aided in my ability to work with others as part of a team, but have also taught me how to take initiative and work on my own as a leader when appropriate.